stephaniecoleman/1010/README.md

 # 1010

+## Introduction
-## An object-oriented JavaScript implementation of the Tetris-esque game 1010.
+An object-oriented JavaScript implementation of the Tetris-esque game 1010.